 The GRAC assists the Board to carry out its oversight role in relation to risk management, compliance, accounting, auditing and financial reporting.
-The core responsibilities of the GRAC include reviewing and where required providing recommendations to the Board on:
+The core responsibilities of the GRAC include:

-- the effectiveness of Bell Financial Group's systems of risk management, internal controls and compliance - financial reporting and financial statements - monitoring the independence and competence of the external auditors - overseeing the performance of the internal audit and risk function.
+- providing recommendations on the effectiveness of Bell Financial Group's systems of risk management, internal controls and compliance - reviewing the financial reporting and financial statements - monitoring the independence and competence of the external auditors - overseeing the performance of the internal audit and risk function.

-The GRAC Charter states that the Chair of the Committee must be an independent director who is not the Chairman of the Board.
-The Charter also states that the Committee must be comprised of only non-executive directors, a majority of independent directors and have at least three members.
+The GRAC Charter states that the GRAC must be comprised of a majority of independent directors, and have at least three members. the chair of the committee must be an independent director who is not the Chairman of the Board.
 These requirements were met during the reporting period.

-Under the GRAC Charter, the Committee is required to review its performance periodically and whenever there are major changes to the management structure of Bell Financial Group.
-The performance evaluation has regard to the extent to which the Committee has met its responsibilities under the Charter.
+Under the GRAC Charter, the GRAC is required to review its performance periodically and whenever there are major changes to the management structure of Bell Financial Group.
+The performance evaluation has regard to the extent to which the GRAC has met its responsibilities under the Charter.
 A formal performance evaluation was not undertaken during the reporting period.
 A copy of the GRAC Charter is located at www.bellfg.com.au/#corporate-governance.